 D. Physical misconduct:

-1. Inflicting bodily harm upon any person.
+1. Inflicting bodily harm upon any person or animal.

-E. Sexual Harassment, Sexual Violence, Relationship Violence, Stalking and Related Misconduct:
+E. Sexual Harassment, Sexual Violence, Relationship Violence, Stalking and Related Misconduct

-Violations of the Student Policy Prohibiting Sexual Harassment, Sexual Violence, Stalking, and Related Misconduct, Policy 10.3.12.
+Violations of the Student Policy Prohibiting Sexual Harassment, Sexual Violence, Stalking, and Related Misconduct (Policy 10.3.12).
 Please refer to the policy for specific information regarding what would constitute a violation of this policy.